dmahugh/github/gitinfo.md

     Returns a list of namedtuple objects, one per repo.
 ##reposget(org=None, user=None, fields=None):

     Get repo information for a specified org or user.
+Called by repos() to
+    aggregate repo information for multiple orgs or users.

     org = organization name
     user = username (ignored if org is provided)
     fields = list of fields to be returned

     Returns a list of namedtuples containing the specified fields.
-##repoteamfields(team_json, fields, org, repo):
+###repoteamfields(team_json, fields, org, repo):

     Get field values for a repo's team.